-The core mission of the City of Hartford Department of Emergency Services & Telecommunications is to provide high-quality emergency service communications to Police, Fire, and emergency medical services personnel, and to the citizens of the City of Hartford.
-We will carry out this mission by receiving calls for service; dispatching the appropriate resources to such calls; tracking and coordinating information flow and resources to assist responders; initiating records for all emergency events; and enhancing effectiveness, efficiency, coordination and interoperability of emergency service providers.
+The core mission of the City of Hartford Department of Emergency Services & Telecommunications is to provide high-quality emergency service communications to police, fire, emergency medical services and the citizens of the City of Hartford.
+We will carry out this mission by receiving calls for service; dispatching the appropriate resources to such calls: tracking and coordinating information flow and resources to assist responders: initiating records for all emergency events: and enhancing effectiveness, efficiency, coordination and interoperability of emergency service providers.

-The Adopted Budget for FY2020 is \$3,799,883.
+The Recommended Budget for FY2020 is \$3,799,883.
 This reflects a decrease of \$25,021 or 0.7% compared to the FY2019 Adopted Budget.
 The net decrease is primarily due to lower salaries budgeted for new employees.
-Within non-personnel accounts, cost increases related to the Emergency Notification System, UPS maintenance, and repairs and parts for equipment end users were offset by lower software maintenance service contract costs.
+Within non-personnel, increase in costs related to Emergency Notification System, UPS maintenance, and repairs and parts for equipment end users were offset by lower software maintenance service contract costs.

-- Procure and implement new Computer Aided Dispatch (CAD) system and Records Management System (RMS) with stateof-the-art technology to meet the needs of Public Safety Communications - Strategically upgrade and replace the Public Safety Radio Infrastructure and end-user equipment to meet the changing needs of the department and the City of Hartford - Computerize the call intake protocols and Quality Assurance Program to more effectively process and review the call intake process
+- Procure and implement new Computer Aided Dispatch (CAD) system and Records Management System (RMS) with state of the art technology to meet the needs of Public Safety Communications. - Strategically upgrade and replace the Public Safety Radio Infrastructure and end-user equipment to meet the changing needs of the department and the City of Hartford. - Computerize the call intake protocols and Quality Assurance Program to more effectively process and review the call intake process.